cmendon/cloud-adoption-framework.pt-br/docs/migrate/azure-migration-guide/secure-and-manage.md

 # <a name="azure-advisortabadvisor"></a>[Assistente do Azure](#tab/advisor)

-O Azure Advisor é um consultor de nuvem personalizado que ajuda a seguir as práticas recomendadas para otimizar as implantações do Azure.
+O Assistente do Azure é um consultor de nuvem personalizado que ajuda a seguir as práticas recomendadas para otimizar as implantações do Azure.
 Ele analisa a configuração dos recursos e a telemetria do uso.
 Então, recomenda soluções para ajudar a melhorar o desempenho, segurança e alta disponibilidade de seus recursos enquanto procura oportunidades para reduzir a despesa geral do Azure.

 ## <a name="access-azure-advisor"></a>Acessar o Assistente do Azure